Academic Catalog

 Supplies

 Because the convergent nature of the communications discipline requires that all students have consistent access to a basic set of multimedia tools, entering students are required to acquire a laptop computer for use in their classroom and production work.
 Specifications about the required make and model and any required software is on each degree's web page and students are required to check this information before they arrive on campus.
 Students enrolled in certain courses may also be required to supply their own equipment and/or materials, including computer data storage media.
-In the cinema and photography program students are expected to furnish their own DSLR or mirrorless design cameras for some still photography courses.
+In the Film and Television, Photography and Digital Media program students are expected to furnish their own DSLR or mirrorless design cameras for some still photography courses.
 Additionally, in some courses students must purchase materials such as photographic film and paper, motion picture film, and mounting board.
-Because of the large number of production courses, students in the B.F.A. degree in film, photography, and visual arts incur additional costs for materials.
+Because of the large number of production courses, students may incur additional costs for materials.

 Academic Policies